 The Planning & Development Board has introduced a mechanism for development and submission of online PC-Is through Smart Monitoring of Development Projects (SMDP) / Planning portal.
 Since, 1st January 2019 only online submitted PC-Is are being entertained for process and consideration by PDWP.
-SMDP / Planning portal has a checklist of key variables that provide a first check on the quality of PC-Is being submitted by the departments.
-The departments have been informed that any PC document that is submitted with missing elements of the checklist will not be accepted by the P&D Board for further processing.
-The departments should also place more emphasis on areas such as; (i) Procurement Plan; (ii) HR Management Plan; (iii) Implementation Plan;

-(iv) M&E Plan; (v) Risk Management Plan; (vi) Year-wise Financial Phasing; (viii) Year-wise Physical Phasing; (ix) Environmental Impact Analysis and; (x) Economic Analysis / Financial Analysis.
+SMDP / Planning portal has a checklist of key variables that provide a first check on the quality of PC-Is being submitted by the Departments.
+The Departments have been informed that any PC document that is submitted with missing elements of the checklist will not be accepted by the P&D Board for further processing.
+The Departments should also place more emphasis on areas such as; (i) Procurement Plan; (ii) HR Management Plan; (iii) Implementation Plan; (iv) M&E Plan; (v) Risk Management Plan; (vi) Year-wise Financial Phasing; (vii) Year-wise Physical Phasing; (viii) Environmental Impact Analysis and; (ix) Economic Analysis / Financial Analysis.

-In order to assist the departments with Economic Appraisal the Planning & Development Board has held a series of training sessions in the past years.
+In order to assist the Departments with Economic Appraisal the Planning & Development Board has held a series of training sessions in the past years.
 These sessions that are managed by the Economic Wing and PERI shall continue.
 Departments are requested to contact PERI and the Economic Wing if their staff needs training on these aspects.
-A cell has been established in P&D Board to facilitate the departments / executing agencies regarding preparation of PC-Is / IIs.
-For further information and assistance in this regard. the departments may contact Senior Chief (Coordination).
+A cell has been established in P&D Board to facilitate the Departments / executing agencies regarding preparation of PC-Is / IIs.
+For further information and assistance in this regard. the Departments may contact Chief (Coordination).
 Planning & Development Board.